 The New School

 Steps were in hand at this time to obtain the land required for a new school opposite the Church.
-The sites for the new school and the schoolmasters house were on Rectorial or Glebe land owned by the Dean and Chapter of Christ Church College Oxford and leased by the Vicar of Thornbury to provide an income for the church.
-On the right we have a thumbnail image of the plan of the land owned by Christ Church showing which sections were to be used for these buildings.
-Please click on the image for a larger photograph.
+The sites for the new school and the schoolmasters house were to be on Rectorial or Glebe land owned by the Dean and Chapter of Christ Church College Oxford and leased by the Vicar of Thornbury to provide an income for the church.

 The documents held by Christ Church College Oxford include a letter dated 4th January 1859 from Rev Maurice Townsend Stephens the then vicar of Thornbury enquiring whether the Dean and Chapter of Christ Church would grant a portion of this field to build a school and master’s house in Thornbury.
 Mr Stephens went on to say that that the present schools were not large enough for the children consequently they have “a most unpleasant atmosphere.”